sclaw/streamstats_access/README.md

 ## Overview

-This library provides allows users access to most functionality of the USGS Streamstats application from within Python.
+This library provides users access to most functionality of the USGS Streamstats application from within Python.
 The Streamstats app includes a suite of GIS-based hydrologic tools that are useful for water resources planning/management, engineering, and design purposes.

 ## Key Features

 - **Watershed Delineation:** Use streamstats GIS services to delineate watershed polygons from an outlet point.
-- **Basin Characteristics:** Retrieve basin characteristics such as drainage area, percent wetlands, slope, mean annual precipitation from a delineated watershed.
+- **Basin Characteristics:** Retrieve basin characteristics such as drainage area, percent wetlands, slope, mean annual precipitation, etc from a delineated watershed.
-- **Flow Statistics:** Use basin characteristics to access USGS flow frequency estimates.
+- **Flow Statistics:** Use basin characteristics to derive USGS flow frequency estimates.
-- **Batch Point Tool:** Submit large batches of points at once, and avoid the 250 point limit of the USGS Streamstats Batch Tool.
-The library implements asynchronous requests offering 2x speed compared to the batch tool (plus no queue wait times)!
+- **A Better Batch Point Tool:**   Submit large batches of points at once.
+This library mimics the functionality of the StreamStats batch tool.
+  - Avoid the 250 point limit of the USGS Streamstats Batch Tool.
+  - The library implements asynchronous requests offering 2x speed compared to the batch tool.
+  - Avoid the queue.
+The library directly queries USGS API endpoints, meaning you don't need to wait in the batch point queue.

 ## Installation